 SDEM is the energy union that coordinates the electrical supply for the more than 200 municipalities in the Brittany region on the northwest coast of France.
 Because only 10% of the region’s electricity is generated locally, many of the office buildings in this 2,600-square-mile (6,800 square kilometer) area are expected to incorporate renewable energy sources in the near future.
 As a result, grid management is becoming both more important and more complex.

 Located in Vannes, Kergrid was built as the first smart grid-ready office building in France.
 Equipped with 850 square meters of roof-mounted PV panels that can produce up to 126 kW of electrical power and two small wind turbines, each capable of producing 2.5 kW, the building can reduce its demand on the grid during peak periods.
 It also has storage capacity of 56 kWh, enough to power the entire building for up to two hours.

 Management of the contributions to and use of the electrical energy in the subsystem is being accomplished using Schneider Electric’s EcoStruxure™ Microgrid Advisor.
 This powerful cloud-based, demand-side energy management software platform allows users to collect, forecast, and automatically optimize the operation of distributed energy resources (DER) using predictive algorithms.
 Click here for more information about EcoStruxure Microgrid Advisor.

 What are your thoughts?
-Continue the discussion on the Power Foundations Forum.
+Continue the discussion on the Power Distribution & Digital Forum.